gl-inet/docs4.x/docs/tutorials/debrick.md

         7. At this time you can change the IP setting back in step 4 and try to access the web Admin Panel, if you can access the web Admin Panel normally, it means the router has been rebooted.

         8. Repeate the above steps to upgrade the firmware.
-If the uboot version is updated successfully, you will see that the uboot Web UI has changed at step 5.
+If the Uboot version is updated successfully, you will see that the Uboot Web UI has changed at step 5.

 6. Click **Choose file** button to find the firmware file.
 Then click **Update firmware** button.